handsontable/handsontable/docs/next/guides/getting-started/setting-options.md

 #### `cell`

-The [cell](@/api/metaSchema.md#cell) option works great for cases when you have to set initial values for your custom properties or change the initial values for the build-in option.
+The [cell](@/api/metaSchema.md#cell) option works great for cases when you have to set initial values for your custom properties or change the initial values for the built-in option.
 Once the changes are propagated to the cells' meta-objects, they can be modified by the Handsontable while it is running.
 For example, the cell read-only state can be modified by the context menu.

 ```js
 // ...